Breinify/brein-api-library-javascript-browser/documentation/snippets/language-integrate.md

 <h3>Using npm</h3>
 <p>The library can be installed via npm, further information about npm can be found
 <a href="https://www.npmjs.com/" target="_blank">here</a>.
 It should be mentioned that it is
-<b>not recommended</b> to use this library with Node.js, instead use the appropriate
+<b>not recommended</b> to use this library with Node.js, instead use the
 <a href="https://github.com/Breinify/brein-api-library-node" target="_blank">Node.js Library</a></p>
 </blockquote>